Production of Avengers: Infinity War and Avengers: Endgame: Character arcs

 While they were still working on Civil War, Markus and McFeely settled on the idea that the trajectory of the main character arcs was leading to Rogers eventually retiring from being a hero, and Stark eventually sacrificing his life to save the world.
 Since around October 2015, the pair knew that Endgame would therefore end with the death of Stark.
 The filmmakers aimed to give an "incredible, iconic and amazing" sendoff to Stark in the same vein of Hugh Jackman's James "Logan" Howlett / Wolverine from the X-Men film Logan (2017), which they used for a blueprint due to Feige's admiration for the film.
+The Russos briefly considered killing Stark in Infinity War since it would have been unexpected, but were unable to then find a way to feature him in Endgame, so it was determined to have the death happen in that film.
 The funeral scene was inspired by large splash pages in comic books where numerous heroes are depicted at a funeral following the death of a fellow hero, and was described by Markus as a "tour" through the MCU and all its characters while saying goodbye to the character that started the franchise.
 The scene was labelled "The Wedding" for production to avoid spoilers.
 Because they felt that a somber funeral did not suit the character of Stark, the writers decided to have him give his own eulogy as a way to include the character's voice and humor in the ending.
 This was set up by showing Stark recording a message at the start of Endgame when he first thinks that he is going to die.
 In response to the events of Ragnarok and the changes that film made to Thor's character, it seemed natural to the writers for him to become depressed after Infinity War as he tries to deal with all he has lost.
 The writers felt that the version of Thor seen in Endgame fit the comedic tone established in Ragnarok while also revealing the deeper pain of the character in a dramatic way.
 Romanoff helped to hold survivors together after the Blip, but ultimately sacrificed herself in order to get the Soul Stone.
 Joe Russo adds that in Infinity War, the Avengers say that they do not trade lives, with the desire to protect people, while in Endgame "there's now a desire to sacrifice in order to accomplish the goal".
 Russo added that both Romanoff and Barton had the same mission in the moment, but Romanoff's focus was on Barton not sacrificing himself in the hopes that the Blip could be reversed to allow Barton to reunite with his family, while he had mixed agendas which took the edge off of his focus in a way that did not happen for Romanoff.